Places to Play Outdoors in Tulsa:

 The 40-acre Ray Harral Nature Park features an interactive Nature Center, pollinator gardens, 3 miles of trails, picnic shelters, an outdoor classroom and more.
 Visit the park’s Facebook page to learn about upcoming events.

-This park rests in downtown Tulsa at 18th and Boulder, and has a huge soccer field, a baseball diamond, a splash pad, shelter with picnic benches, and a lighted playground.
+This park (formerly known as Veterans Park) rests in downtown Tulsa at 18th and Boulder, and has a huge soccer field, a baseball diamond, a splash pad, shelter with picnic benches, and a lighted playground.
 There’s always something going on at Veterans Park, with 15 acres of land, designated parking, and a memorial to veterans of foreign wars.

 The park features a playground, sports field, tennis court, junior pool, a one-mile walking trail, an indoor gym, shelter, picnic tables, and sand volleyball courts.
 Programs at the community center include arts and crafts, dance classes, preschool programming, social activities, holiday and special events, an open gym, and youth day camp.
 Located on 41st Street between Harvard and Yale.

 Located at 21st and Peoria next to the Tulsa Garden Center and Tulsa Historical Society.
 Woodward Park is a Tulsa favorite.
 There are park benches, picnic tables, swings, a covered gazebo and many walking trails winding through a variety of beautiful trees and flowers.
 The Tulsa Rose Garden is just south of the park, with beautiful flowers in bloom for families to enjoy in the springtime.
 You’ll also find The Teaching Garden, where well-trained volunteers share their knowledge and love of gardening, free of charge, to the public.
 Plus, there are activities for children located inside The Teaching Garden’s barn, including nature-themed puzzles and books.